github/training-kit/_includes/refresh/github-CLI/local-review.md

 ### Cloning the Repository

-1. Navigate to the Code tab of the class repository.
+1. Navigate to your repository's **Code** tab.
-1. Click **Clone or download**
+1. Click **Clone or download**.
-1. Copy the **Clone URL** provided.
+1. Copy the URL provided.
-1. Open your terminal and `cd` into the directory where you would like to copy the repository. **Pro Tip:** Type `cd ..` to go up one level from your website repository.
+1. Open your command line or Terminal application and enter the directory where you would like to copy the repository.
+This can be anywhere in your local file system, like your home directory.
+For example:

+        cd ~/

+      > Pro Tip: Type `cd ..` to go up one level from your website repository.

-1. Type `git clone URL`.
-Be sure to replace `URL` with the Clone URL you copied in the previous step.
+1. Clone the repository by replacing `<URL>` with clone URL you copied in the previous step.
+The repository will be cloned into a new directory in this location.

+        git clone <URL>

-1. Type `cd REPOSITORY-NAME` to move into the directory of the repository you just cloned.
+1. Navigate into the directory of the repository you just created.
+Replace <REPOSITORY-NAME> with your own repository's name.

+        cd <REPOSITORY-NAME>

 ### Create a Branch